Skyfall | 2012

 The subsequent revelation of the workers’ living conditions supposedly caused embarrassment and the island was declared off-limits for many years.
 Times have changed, and you can now take a trip out to visit – though the decrepit condition of the crumbling buildings looks a mite risky.

-It’s back to Pinewood and the famously huge 007 Stage for the underground chamber into which the tube train crashes.
+From the real underground, it’s off to Pinewood Studio and the famously huge 007 Stage for the underground chamber into which the tube train crashes.
 Two full size train carriages, each weighing seven tons, were built for the sequence which was so risky it had to be filmed with remotely operated cameras, ten of which covered the stunt from various angles.

-Unscathed, Bond finally emerges from Westminster Station and sprints along Whitehall in a desperate attempt to get to M and the parliamentary hearing before the vengeful Silva.
+Unscathed, Bond finally emerges from the real exit of Westminster Station on Whitehall and sprints north along the tourist-thronged thoroughfare which is home to most of the UK’s government ministries in a desperate attempt to get to M and the parliamentary hearing before the vengeful Silva.

-The hearing is being held at 10 Trinity Square again – it’s from the rear of the building, between Pepys Street and Muscovy Street that Silva makes his getaway and Bond bundles M out to his car.
+It’s from the rear of Trinity House, between Pepys Street and Muscovy Street that Silva makes his getaway and Bond bundles M out to his car.

 Having rescued M from Silva’s attack, Bond spirits her off to the garage where the Aston Martin DB5 has been hidden away.